Davis Dam: Description

 Davis Dam is a zoned earth-fill dam with a concrete spillway, 1600 ft in length at the crest, and 200 ft high.
 The earth fill dam begins on the Nevada side, but it does not extend to the Arizona side on the east.
 Instead, there is an inlet formed by earth and concrete, that includes the spillway.
 The hydroelectric power plant is beside the inlet.

 The dam's purpose is to re-regulate releases from Hoover Dam upstream, and facilitate the delivery of Colorado River water to Mexico.
 Bullhead City, Arizona, and Laughlin, Nevada, are located just below the dam along the river.
-Davis Camp is also nearby.
+Davis Camp is also nearby, operated as a park by Mohave County.
 Bullhead City was originally a construction town for workers building the dam.

 A road is located on the crest of the earth fill portion of the dam and a Forebay Bridge spans the Forebay.
 It was formerly part of Arizona State Route 68 to Nevada.
 In April 2004, the roadway was shut down to vehicle traffic.
 Pedestrian and bicycle traffic are permitted.
 The old roadway is now an extension of the Heritage Trail system.
 Barriers have been placed on the former road at each end of the earthen dam.
 The facility is heavily patrolled by security forces who strictly enforce parking regulations.